-Oxidised silver pendant on a silver chain, based on the Venus of Willendorf, a paleolithic sculpture.
-Chain length is 16 or 18 inches.
+Oxidised silver pendant on a leather thong, based on the Venus of Willendorf, a paleolithic sculpture.

 The original sculpture is limesyone 11 cm high and estimated to have been carved between 22,000 and 24,000 BC.
 Little is known of it's origin or cultural significance.
 There are others like it and the most commonly suggested theory is that it is a mother goddess or fertility symbol.
 Perhaps maintaining the fertility of the crops, livestock and members of the owning tribe via the principle of sympathetic magic.

 Buying this item donates £10 to the Fawcett Society.